Action Plans for anaphylaxis and allergic reactions - FAQ

 Adrenaline is life-saving and must be used promptly.
 Withholding or delaying the giving of adrenaline can result in deterioration and potentially death of the patient.
 This is why giving the adrenaline autoinjector is a priority on ASCIA Action Plans for Anaphylaxis, to prevent delays.
 If CPR is given before this step there is a possibility that adrenaline is delayed or not given.
 Oxygen is not mentioned on ASCIA Action Plans as it will usually be given to the patient by ambulance staff.

-The ASCIA Action Plan for Allergic Reactions has been developed for children or adults with a confirmed food, insect or drug (medication) allergy, who have not been prescribed an adrenaline autoinjector, as they are not thought to be at risk of anaphylaxis.
-However, allergies to foods, insects or drugs have the potential to result in anaphylaxis and the ASCIA Action Plan for Allergic Reactions provides guidance for carers on how to manage anaphylaxis if it occurs.
+The green ASCIA Action Plan for Allergic Reactions and green ASCIA Action Plan for or drug (medication) allergy have been developed for children or adults with a confirmed food, insect or or drug (medication) allergy, who have not been prescribed an adrenaline injector, as they are not thought to be at risk of anaphylaxis.
+However, allergies to foods, insects or drugs have the potential to result in anaphylaxis and the green ASCIA Action Plans provides guidance for carers on how to manage anaphylaxis if it occurs.

 Q 12: Should a person with allergic rhinitis (hay fever) have an ASCIA Action Plan for Allergic Reactions completed by their doctor or nurse practitioner?